strimzi/proposals/071-deprecate-bridge-openapi-2.md

 ## Proposal

-The proposal is about deprecating the OpenAPI v2 specification support in the next Strimzi HTTP bridge 0.29.0 release and removing it in the first minor release of 2025.
+The proposal is about deprecating the OpenAPI v2 specification support in the next Strimzi HTTP bridge 0.29.0 release and removing it in the first major or minor release of 2025.
 To make the transition smoothly, the idea is to have two new HTTP endpoints:

 * `/openapi/v2`: still exposing the bridge HTTP endpoints definition with the OpenAPI v2 specification.